 Colonel's Cottage (US$150) at Belcour Lodge is the perfect getaway located in the cool Blue Mountain foothills just 10 minutes' drive from the Kingston city limits.
 The cottage sleeps two in a queen bed and is surrounded by lush, verdant splendor with two verandas fit for breathing deeply and relaxing to the sound of the gurgling Mammee River below.
 It's located a stone's throw from the old great house of Belcour Lodge, home of Belcour Preserves, a cottage industry producer of jams, pepper sauces and honey.

-Coolshade (USD 250 for up to six guests in three bedrooms, USD 350 for eight guests in four bedrooms) is a charming, quaint English countryside-style B&B in the misty cloud forest across the B1 from the Twyman's Old Tavern Coffee Estate and a short walk from Holywell National Park.
+Cool Shade (USD 400 for up to eight guests in four bedrooms) is a charming, quaint English countryside-style cottage in the misty cloud forest just up the road from the Twyman's Old Tavern Coffee Estate and a short walk from Holywell National Park.
 This is an ideal spot for a romantic getaway or for groups of family and friends.

 Serendipity Holistic Resort (US$150-250) is a collection of six one-bedroom cabins, three with king-size beds (US$250), three with queen-size beds (US$150).
 The cabins all have private bathrooms with showers.
 Each room has cable TV.
 Wi-Fi covers the entire property.
 One cabin has a kitchenette.
 The cabins overlook the banks of the Hopewell River, which feeds the Hope River that ultimately ends up in the Mona Reservoir.
 The spa offers Swedish, deep tissue and full body massage, as well as manis and pedis, by reservation.
 The resort opened in March, 2014.